What is unsecured debt?

 As unsecured debt is not tied to a particular asset, you are not at risk of losing your home if you are unable to pay back the money owed.
 However, if you are not making your regular payments, the company you owe the money to will want to know the reason for this, and will do all they can to recover the money owed.
 This often takes the form of regular letters and phone calls, or your debt may be passed over to a collection agency who often employ more frequent attempts to collect the money; this can be a particularly distressing experience for the individual involved.

-If you are in this position, is it vital that you tackle the situation head-on and try to come to some arrangement to clear the debt.
-This may involve negotiating a payment plan with your creditors via a DMP, or a more formal arrangement in the form of an IVA.
 Should your debt problems be particularly severe, you may want to consider opting for bankruptcy in order to give yourself a fresh start.
 Whichever option you chose, you need to be sure you are doing the right thing for you and your situation.
-Contact our professional advisers today and take the first step towards a debt free future.
+Contact our expert personal debt advisers today and take the first step towards a debt free future.